-A customizable platform may let you change logos, colors, homepage banners, or course thumbnails.
+A customizable platform may allow to change logos, colors, homepage banners, or course thumbnails.
 That helps, but it does not always give full brand ownership.
 Many platforms stop there.
-A robust LMS white label setup goes further and gives you more control over the full learner experience.

 Here is the easier way to understand it: